Dunure castle’s sunset

 It was a very short climb and I was rewarded with this view from the open top.
 You can just make out the little island Ailsa Craig, a volcanic plug and bird sanctuary.

 As I watched the sun getting lower in the sky I thought I’d better hurry and get down to the beach so I could capture it in all its glory.
-The castle looked quite beautiful as a dark silhouette.
+The castle looked hauntingly beautiful as a dark silhouette.

 I’d lost my other half … but we eventually found each other and quickly walked towards the village to access the rocky beach.